 Resolution: End of Scene

-The character marshals their mental toughness and resists an outside influence trying to change their behavior.
+The character marshals their mental toughness and resists internal mental duress.

 Discipline is used as a Defense against certain mental or emotional intrusions.
-Discipline may be used against Fear, Obey, or Insanity.
-Some abilities may only grant Discipline against one of the above things.
-When this is the case, they have special terms:
+Discipline may be used against Fear or Insanity.

-The verbal Call for any of these is Discipline, and any ability that grants the ability to use it in every case will simply grant Discipline.
+The verbal Call for any of these is Discipline.

 The character spends this time surrounded by things of beauty, comfort and wealth, and so is less easily tempted and swayed than those who are desperately poor.

-A character who is already Comfortable and is affected by at least 5 unique Luxury sources may call Discipline once per day.
+A character who is already Comfortable and is affected by at least 5 unique Luxury sources may call Discipline or Nerve once per day.

 A small handful of additional rules that are not otherwise stated above: